Skip to the content.

 Remote JSY

 Here are the components below to build a remote JSY and install the Sender .ino file on a it.
-This is a standalone application that looks looks like this and will show all your JSY data, help you manage it, and also send the data through UDP at a rate of 20 messages per second.
+This is a standalone application that looks looks like this and will show all your JSY data, help you manage it, and also send the data through UDP.
+The reading rate is about 20-25 messages per second and sending rate is 3 messages per second (because the JSY exposes 3 new measurements every second).

 You can look in the JSY project to find more information about how to setup remote JSY and the supported protocols.